rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 Some of the core elements of modern content management systems are

-+ creation and curation of data sources
++ creation and curation of data sources (including metadata)
 + transforming data sources if needed
 + mapping a data source to appropriate template set
 + rendering template sets to produce a final website